 Our current monetary system thoroughly ties us to the national and international economy.
 Like it or not, large nation/international institutions offer the most reliable and readily accessible sources of credit (national banks), goods (Walmart, Lowes, Exxon, Starbucks) and, increasingly, services as well (web-based repair services, national legal and accounting firms, LA Fitness and the Hair Cuttery).

 This phenomenon is deeply consequential beginning, once again, with our sense of community.
 Our lives revolve around economic activity – work and consumption.
-And as things stand now, there are no practical, economic realities to bind us together with our neighbors.
+And as things stand now, there are no practical, economic realities that bind us to our neighbors.
 To the contrary, why do business locally when a national chain is right down the street or, increasingly, a few taps away on your computer?
-And, of course, the neighbor we ignore as a vendor is also far less likely to become a consumer of our products and services.
+And, of course, the neighbor we ignore when we purchase things is also far less likely seek out our products and services.
 With these natural points of contact so greatly reduced, so too is the rich web of interconnections that lead to and sustains a sense of community.

-The other enormous price we pay is in the control over our lives.
+We also pay an enormous price in terms of control over our lives.
 There is no negotiating with a national bank or retail chain.
 Most everything is take it or leave it.
-And, equally, there is no place to go to seek effective redress for a missed delivery or a 40-minute wait on hold.
+And, equally, there is no place to go to seek effective redress for a 40-minute wait on hold.

-To his credit, Eisenstein fully embraces the challenge of offering a cure for the cultural diseases he identifies.
-So, for example, he suggests that things would be different if our economic system made room for local currencies, in addition, to a national one.
+To his credit, Eisenstein fully embraces the challenge of offering a cure for the problems he identifies.
+So, for example, he suggests that things would be different if our economic system made room for local currencies, in addition to a national one.

 Eisenstein’s prescriptions for change are, for me, more problematic than his analysis of what ails us.
 To begin with, they fail to adequately account for values; the issue that Radical Decency puts at the center of its approach.

-What I see over and over is that when we re-jigger the system, but fail to address the underlying values that drive it, these new systems are, more typically than not, perverted in ways that allow our “compete and win” ways to continue; e.g., the examples, that history offers, of locally based economies that – freed from the problematic economic structures Eisenstein describes – were nonetheless highly authoritarian and exploitative.
+What I see over and over is that when we re-jigger the system but fail to address the underlying values that drive it – think campaign finance reform – these new systems are perverted in ways that allow our “compete and win” ways to continue.
+Thus, for example, many of the examples that history offers of locally based economies, free of the problematic economic structures Eisenstein describes, that were highly authoritarian and exploitative.

-I also question his prognosis for the future: His view that macro trends are impelling us toward solutions (such as the ones he suggests) that, in our present political environment, seem far-fetched and visionary.
-I only wish I shared his sense of certainty and optimism about where we are headed in this exceedingly complex world.
+I also question his prognosis for the future: His view that macro trends will impel us toward solutions (such as the ones he suggests) that, in our present political environment, seem far-fetched and visionary.
+I only wish I shared his sense of optimism about where we are headed in this exceedingly complex world.

 But these and other concerns notwithstanding, I close with these thoughts:

-- It is easy to pick holes in prescriptions for change that tackle forces – in place for thousands of years – that are generally seen as unchanging and unchangeable; and
+1. It is easy to pick holes in prescriptions for change that tackle forces in place for thousands of years that are seen as unchanging and unchangeable; and

-Eisenberg’s is a formidable and original thinker.
-We need to be deeply attentive both to analysis and, not withstanding the all too easy ability to pick holes in them, to his prescriptions for change as well.
+Eisenberg is a formidable and original thinker.
+We need to be deeply attentive both to his analysis and, even though we can pick holes in them, to his prescriptions for change as well.